aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pot-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to JSON Format via C++" h2="Export POT file to JSON format via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert POT file to JSON format within C++ applications.
+This suite of APIs includes Aspose.Slides for C++ and Aspose.Cells for C++.

+Using Aspose.Slides for C++, developers can export POT to HTML.
+This API provides a wide range of features to manipulate POT files, such as creating, editing, and converting POT files.
+It also supports various image formats, such as JPEG, PNG, and TIFF.

+After exporting POT to HTML, developers can use Aspose.Cells for C++ Spreadsheet Programming API to convert HTML to JSON.
+This API provides a comprehensive set of features to manipulate spreadsheets, such as creating, editing, and converting spreadsheets.
+It also supports various file formats, such as XLSX, XLS, CSV, and ODS.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POT file to JSON format within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to JSON.
+In summary, Aspose.Total for C++ is a powerful suite of APIs that enables developers to easily convert POT file to JSON format within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which provide a wide range of features to manipulate POT and spreadsheets.
+With these APIs, developers can export POT to HTML and convert HTML to JSON in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}